Filter list

 Most of us already know this.

-But when should you ask for a warm intro?
+But when should you ask for a warm introduction?

-Most people think of intros only when looking for new leads to fill the top of their funnel.
-While thats a great time and place to use an intro request, you can actually leverage them throughout the entire sales process.
+Most people think of warm introductions only when looking for new leads to fill the top of their funnel.
+While that's a great time and place to use a warm introduction request, you can actually leverage them throughout the entire sales process.

-Whether you’re sourcing new leads, multithreading existing deals, or getting a deal unstuck, intros can be incredibly powerful.
+Whether you’re sourcing new leads, multithreading existing deals or getting a deal unstuck, warm introductions can be incredibly powerful.

 Here are four key moments in a sales process when you should lean into warm introductions (with templates):

 You’ve identified someone at a target account that would be a great buyer for you.
-Rather than sending them an email or making a cold call, you can check if someone in your network can open that door for you.
-This will drastically increase your chances of getting a meeting booked.
+Rather than sending them an intro email or making a cold call, you can check if someone in your network can open that door for you.
+This use of a mutual connection drastically increases your chances of getting a meeting booked.

 I'd love to connect with {contact} at {company} to chat about {topic}.